lgbaixauli/mastoquote/README.md

 This code publish quotes, if requested.
 Based in the 'info' bot of @spla@mastodont.cat (https://git.mastodont.cat/spla/info)

-The bot listen to 'quote' word key:
+The bot listen to a keyword:

-@bot_username quote
+@bot_username keyword

 and then reply with a quote.

+There are some config options in the config.yaml file

 ### Dependencies